September 10, 2024

 Section 4: Common Pitfalls and How to Avoid Them

 Even with the best preparation, challenges can arise during interviews.
 Identifying and addressing common issues—like technical glitches or difficult interviewees—can make a significant difference.
-Here’s how to anticipate and handle potential problems to ensure a smooth recording experience.
+Here’s how to anticipate and handle potential problems to provide a smooth recording experience.

 Technical Glitches